Variational characterization of the critical curve for pinning of random polymers: Variational formulas: Proof of Theorem Variational formulas: Proof of Theorem 1.4

 Letting $M\to\infty$ and using that $\lim_{M\to\infty} C_{-M}=1$ by (\ref{mgfcond}), we arrive at

-where the last inequality is obtained via arguments similar to those following (\ref{Slbinfsupp}), which requires the use of Lemma~\ref{rateFunctionApprox}(iii) below.
-Finally, let $p \downarrow 1$ and use the continuity of $\beta\mapsto S(\beta; 1-)$, proven in Lemma~\ref{ACont} below. \epr
+where the last inequality is obtained via arguments similar to those following~(\ref{Slbinfsupp}), which require the use of Lemma~\ref {rateFunctionApprox}(iii) below.
+Finally, let $p \downarrow1$, and use the continuity of $\beta \mapsto S(\beta; 1-)$, proven in Lemma~\ref{ACont} below. \end{pf}